Key Takeaways:

-If you're wondering how to patent a game, the first thing you need to know is that you can't patent a game idea, just like you cannot copyright an idea for a book.
+If you're wondering how to patent a game, the first thing you need to know is that you can't patent a game idea, just as you cannot copyright an idea for a book.
 Some gaming developers, both the computer and board games inventors, have made significant income from their inventions, but it's not necessarily the norm.

 To patent a game, you'll need a detailed design and it must meet certain criteria to ensure your concept meets the patent test.
-Before proceeding, it's also important to understand that there is a difference between a copyright, trademark, and a patent, all of which is available on the US Patent and Trademark Office's website.
+Before proceeding, it's also important to understand that there is a difference between a copyright, trademark, and a patent, all of which are available on the US Patent and Trademark Office's website.

 Proceeding with a Game Patent